 A: You can either call us at (334) 215-0251 or email@example.com.

 Q: What are the benefits of using L2L at a congregation?

 A: While there are many tools to help parents and congregations in training such as youth events, Christian camps and Christian Universities, these events apply to a specified time or age group.
 There is a need for a year-round, Bible-based program that will leave no child behind.
 L2L supplies these year-round, spiritual development events and activities.
 Nowhere else can you find everything that L2L provides for your congregation.

 Q: What sets L2L apart from other leadership training programs?

-A: With 48 years of proven results, L2L is the oldest and largest youth and adult training program in the Churches of Christ.
+A: With over 50 years of proven results, L2L is the oldest and largest youth and adult training program in the Churches of Christ.

 This is not just a “youth” program.
 The whole family—and even the whole church—can participate, not just watch.
 It brings churches closer together by crossing generation lines.

 Results!
 Educators say an L2L trained youth is easily spotted, because of their advanced public speaking and leadership skills.
 Students trained in an L2L program have confidence, deep spiritual knowledge, and the desire to be a servant for the Lord, and it shows!

 We offer programs and support materials for all ages—kindergarten through adults.
 Sound, Biblical authors address current issues facing our youth and adults.

 We provide training workshops for your local congregation either by zoom, teleconferencing, or in person.